-Katie is currently studying for a PhD in polar history at the University of St Andrews in Scotland.
+Katie is having a Ph.D. in polar history from the University of St Andrews in Scotland.
 She has a background in Museum Studies and her interests led her to South Georgia, where she operated and managed the small museum in Grytviken.
 This is the final resting place for Sir Ernest Shackleton, buried in the small graveyard near the whaling station.
 Her presentations on the ship are always well received and she delights in sharing her knowledge of polar history with all passengers.

 Simon Boyes, Ornithologist

 Simon gained an international reputation as an ornithologist, having guided more than 300 bird-watching tours all over the world, including numerous trips to Antarctica.
 He is now one of the lead ornithologists with One Ocean Expeditions, having worked with us since 2011.
 With a lifelong interest in observing birds and a background in Environmental Conservation, he is a driving force in helping passengers to find and identify Antarctic bird-life through presentations, on deck interpretation and guided hikes.

 In his vital role as a naturalist, Mark shares his passion for ecotourism, wildlife and the sustainability of our natural environment throughout the voyage.
 He is a mentor regarding eco-tourism and connecting people to the natural environment in Antarctica.
 Mark has had the privilege of working on some of the finest eco-tourism developments from wilderness retreats, to initiating and contributing superb conservation initiatives in sea turtle and marine mammal conservation and education.